pennlabs/penn-courses/backend/README.md

 5. Loading test data (if you are a member of Penn Labs).
 If you are not a member of Penn Labs, you can skip this section and load in course data from the registrar, as explained below.

-   - To get going quickly with a local database loaded with lots of test data, you can download this [pcx_test.sql](https://files.slack.com/files-pri/T4EM1119V-F04FPSTNF46/download/pcx_test_12_2022.sql)
-     SQL dump file.
-   - Clear the existing contents of your local database with `psql template1 -c 'drop database postgres;' -h localhost -U penn-courses` (the password is `postgres`)
-   - Create a new database with `psql template1 -c 'create database postgres with owner "penn-courses";' -h localhost -U penn-courses` (same password).

-     > :warning: NOTE: If this is giving you permission denied, try running `psql template1` and enter the following query `CREATE DATABASE postgres WITH OWNER "penn-courses"`.
-   - Finally, run `psql -h localhost -d postgres -U penn-courses -f pcx_test.sql` (replacing `pcx_test.sql` with the full path to that file on your computer) to load the contents of the test database (this might take a while).
-   - For accessing the Django admin site, the admin username is `admin` and the password is `admin` if you use this test db.

 6. Running the backend